When is full mouth crown restoration recommended?

-Crowns are preferred over large cavity fillings, root canal treated tooth, missing tooth replaced by the implants, bridges and core build-up over the healthy roots, certain conditions like amelogenesis imperfecta, dentinogenesis imperfecta where the tooth enamel and the dentin is affected respectively.
-It is associated with discolorations of the tooth and also chipping off the surface is seen.
+Crowns are used for root canal treated teeth, restoring missing teeth with implants, bridges and core build-up over the healthy roots, in certain conditions like amelogenesis imperfecta, dentinogenesis imperfecta where the tooth enamel and the dentin is affected respectively.
+Crowns are preferred over large cavity fillings.

 In case most or all of the teeth are missing, not only a full set of crowns are needed but also quite a few implants to support the crowns.
 This is a more complex procedure, we recommend reading our article about full mouth dental implants, that focuses on the implant surgery part of the treatment.